-National Guard Benefits Access Enabled With Extended Orders
+National Guard Benefits Access Enabled with Extended Orders

 Oh, What a Difference a Day Makes

 By some accounts, over 44,000 Soldiers have been activated and given missions that directly support our nation’s fight against this pandemic.
-They support community testing sites, provide logistical support, transport supplies, fill empty call center positions, distribute food and other supplies, build field hospitals, all while cleaning and disinfecting everything in sight.
+They support community testing sites, provide logistical support, transport supplies, fill empty call center positions, distribute food and other supplies, and build field hospitals, all while cleaning and disinfecting everything in sight.
 These are some of America’s finest, serving at a time when no one else can.

-The National Guard falls into a unique position that may be unfamiliar to those of us who served on active duty only.
+The National Guard falls into a unique position that may be unfamiliar to those who served only on active duty.
 Each state has a Guard that is considered a state organization and is commanded by each state’s governor.
 Under normal circumstances, a Guard unit’s activation is paid for by that state.

-However, Guard units can be federally activated under a Title 10 designation and become “active duty”, meaning they are full-time Soldiers for the duration of their mission.
-When this happens, the funding for these units falls primarily on the federal government, which makes sense; but they can be utilized outside of their state boundaries.
+However, Guard units can be federally activated under a Title 10 designation and become “active duty,” meaning they are full-time Soldiers for the duration of their mission.
+When this happens, the funding for these units falls primarily on the federal government, which makes sense; but they can be utilized outside their state boundaries.

-However, the six months of transitional health benefits do not apply if their deployment is domestic.
+However, the 6 months of transitional health benefits do not apply if their deployment is domestic.
 The Guard units that have been activated in response to this pandemic are “deployed” domestically, essentially on the front lines of this crisis.